lorenzofox3/Smart-Table/README.md

 > ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN
 > CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 > SOFTWARE.

-## Contact

-For more information on Smart Table, please contact the author at laurent34azerty@gmail.com